SECTION 1. MEMBERS

-- The chair in consultation with judicial board adviser will consider, based on the substance of information gathered and the statement of the student who is the subject of the complaint, whether a hearing is necessary.
+- The chair in consultation with conduct board adviser will consider, based on the substance of information gathered and the statement of the student who is the subject of the complaint, whether a hearing is necessary.
 If either the board or the student who is the subject of the complaint determines a hearing is needed, one shall be called.
 The board may also appoint a third party investigator to interview and gather further information and present findings to the board.

 - If a hearing is not necessary, the board shall provide written notification to the student who is the subject of the complaint.
-If a hearing is deemed necessary, the chair or the judicial board adviser shall schedule the hearing and notify all concerned persons of its time and place.
-Normally a hearing will be held at the earliest convenience of those involved, including members of the judicial board.
+If a hearing is deemed necessary, the chair or the conduct board adviser shall schedule the hearing and notify all concerned persons of its time and place.
+Normally a hearing will be held at the earliest convenience of those involved, including members of the conduct board.

 - The chair shall summarize the complaint and inform the student who is the subject of the complaint of the specific nature of the complaint or alleged infraction.

 - The student who is the subject of the complaint may be present throughout the hearing and may consult with a chosen adviser during the testimony.

 - The conduct board may call any witnesses whose testimony bears on the case.

 - The conduct board may hear and question each witness separately.

 - The conduct board insists on honest and forthright responses to its questions, and may recommend penalties, including suspension or dismissal, for any witness who is not truthful or who intentionally misleads the board.
 All students who testify before the board will be expected to attest to the truthfulness of their testimony.

 - The conduct board maintains confidentiality in all cases and expects all those involved in a particular case to respect the obligation of confidentiality in order to maintain the integrity of the proceedings.

 - Participants of the hearing may ask the conduct board chair to direct questions to a witness on their behalf.